 CentOS vs. Ubuntu: Use Cases

 Both Linux distributions have appealing features and offer robust platforms for developing, web hosting, and cloud computing.
-Over the years, one distro proved to perform better in certain use cases and scenarios over the other.
+Over the years, one distro has proved to perform better in certain use cases and scenarios over the other.

 CentOS